Overview

 Bias Correction Methods

-- Epsilon adjustment: Proposed by Bertoli Barsotti, Punzo, and Lando, this method adds a small positive constant during the estimation process.
+Epsilon adjustment: Proposed by Bertoli Barsotti, Punzo, and Lando, this method adds a small positive constant during the estimation process.
 This adjustment prevents infinite log-odds for perfect or zero scores, ensuring finite item difficulty and ability estimates.
 It also helps alleviate bias related to extreme response patterns by smoothing the estimation.
+The adjustment is controlled by the argument

 In combination, the epsilon adjustment promotes numerical stability and improved bias behavior at the estimation level, while analytical bias correction provides targeted, theoretically grounded refinement of item parameter estimates to enhance overall accuracy and robustness of the JMLE algorithm.